mintty/mintty/wiki/Tips.md

 The script `tek` in the mintty
-[utils repository](https://github.com/mintty/utils) supports switching to Tek mode and optionally output of Tek or plot files.
+[utils repository](https://github.com/mintty/utils) supports switching to Tek mode and optional output of Tek plot files.
 It also sets the environment variables **TERM** and **GNUTERM** properly.
 When leaving the sub-shell, it restores DEC/ANSI terminal mode.